nischalbadal/YouTube-Trending-Video-Analysis/docs/Data Modeling.md

-# Requirements Gathering and Modeling for eCommerce
+# Requirements Gathering and Modeling for YouTube Trending Video Analysis
 The following is the requirements gathering, conceptual model and physical model of the data warehouse to analyze the trending videos of youtube.

 ## Requirements Identification